0xSh4d0w/THM/TakeOver.md

 Nmap done: 1 IP address (1 host up) scanned in 72.17 seconds
 ```

-from this we can tell that there are three open ports
+from this we can tell that there are three open ports <br>
-ssh     -    port 22
+ssh     -    port 22 <br>
-http     -   port 80
+http     -   port 80 <br>
-https   - port 443
+https   - port 443 <br>
-now lets check all the open services and see what we have..since this is a web based room we probably wont be using SSH in here and lets go and check the remaining two ports .
+now lets check all the open services and see what we have..since this is a web based room we probably wont be using SSH in here and lets go and check the remaining two ports . <br>
 now close the terminal and go to the website and search for  `https://futurevera.thm` .
 I tried manually inspecting the code and found nothing .
 Then , I tired fuzzing the web endpoints with ffuf(you can also use gobuster instead of this)
-to access it you can actually use the command
+to access it you can actually use the command  <br>
 i tried using http service it did'nt give me much useful information when compared to the https service
 ```
 └─$ ffuf -w /usr/share/wordlists/dirb/common.txt -u https://10.10.198.62/ -H "Host: FUZZ.futurevera.thm" -fl 92